JeroenSlobbe/Tutorials/DockerHardening/readme.md

 So, what problem did we actually resolve by introducing a key-vault?
 Clearly, the attacker can still perform a hit and run to our database, which is caused by the RCE of the application.
 The token rotates too slowly to avoid an attacker dumping the data and taking a run.
 However, it does positively impact a couple of things:

 1. Instead of reading the config file and having the database access, we let the attacker do a bit more work (although, from reading the code, this should be obvious to an attacker, it does take some time to implement and figure out the next step in an attack chain).
 2. A leaked static DB password, often unlocks other systems.
-Having a credential vault in place, let you deliberately think about setting these credentials and manage credentials length and complexity with policies.
+Having a credential vault in place, let you deliberately think about setting these credentials and manage credential length and complexity with policies.
 With rotation, complexity and re-use policies in place, the chances of re-using the database credential for other components is reduced, and hence the blast radius of this exposure is reduced as well.
 3. Nothing gets into the image layers of our container, limiting the attack surface (although, this was not an objective of this write-up, it's a nice bonus).
 4. Detection opportunity, while detecting an unauthorized read of a config file can be done, having a central place to monitor for all credential access makes it easier to detect abuse.
 5. Recoverability: The key vault lowers the effort required for recovery.
 After fixing the RCE, the owner of the application, doesn't have to go through the code and repositories to change the credential of the config file.
 It can simply be rotated via the key vault.
 Especially when multiple applications make use of the same connection string, you reduce the pain of recoverability.

 The key vault in this particular threat model bears an interesting security tradeoff.
 On the one hand we have the opportunity to fully lockdown all capabilities for remote communication with the image.
 By introducing the key vault, we do need the application to have a capability to connect outwards.
 Of course, we can confine this to the no-internet network, but there is a trade off in ensuring the container cannot be abused by an attacker to connect out (enforced by not having the capability to do so and strict egress network limitations) and storing the keys more securely.

 Final note, for Docker swarm services, docker secrets are available (https://docs.docker.com/engine/swarm/secrets/) docker secrets help you manage secrets at runtime and avoid letting them into the image or source control.
-However, as we are analyzing security controls for a standalone container, we did not go in depth for this one.
+However, as we are analyzing security controls for a standalone container, we did not go into depth for this one.

 ### 2.12.
 Custom log rules

-By now, we addressed most of the security objectives from our threat model.
-As we have seen, there are some limitations to the controls we can apply, given that the application is hacked with RCE, it is unavoidable that the attacker can access the database, that the application can access (objective 5a) and gains access to the secrets, the application needs to harbor to function (objective 3).
-Luckily, we have one more trick up our sleeve which is logging and security monitoring.
+By now, we have addressed the majority of the security objectives defined in our threat model.
+Throughout this walkthrough, it became clear that several controls have inherent limitations: once the application is vulnerable to Remote Code Execution, an attacker can reach the database (objective 5a) and retrieve the secrets the application must store to function (objective 3).
+These constraints are structural rather than accidental — an RCE collapses the trust boundary.
+Fortunately, we still have one powerful control left: logging and security monitoring.
+This final layer does not prevent the attacker from reaching sensitive components, but it does allow us to detect, contain, and respond to malicious activity before the impact escalates..
 Docker logs can be viewed via:

 ```bash
 docker logs vault